adrian-sw-dev/Customer-Accounts-Aggregation/README.md

 The application need to be imported as a maven project in the IDE.

 Java 11 version is used.
-You cand change that by modify <java.version> tag in the pom.xml file.
+You can change that by modify <java.version> tag in the pom.xml file.

 The application uses a embedded database (apache derby) to store information.
 There are 3 tables in database:  customers, accounts and transactions.